 Typically, the 1700’s cover chemical and materials engineering, 2100’s cover computer architecture and software, and the 2400’s cover networking, multiplexing, cable, and security.
 The total number of applications is the first variable that is significantly different between these art units.
 While pendency may be within a few months of each other, the allowance rate does vary between the art units.
 This reason alone is why Unified set out to not only establish an overall ranking of a law firm’s, but to be able to tune a rating for a specific art unit or set of art units.

-Being inspired by player efficiency ratings of various professional sporting leagues, the question emerges if that type of ranking could be applied to law firms using both the quantitative and qualitative factors.
-Starting from the premise of, “Which law firms do a better job getting the (1) broadest and (2) most valid claims (3) allowed and at a (4) cheaper rate & at a (5) faster rate," three factors emerge as a measure.
-The first being broadness of a given patent answering part 1 and 2 of the premise.
-The second is pendency, encompassing parts 4 and 5 of the premise since typically the longer patent prosecution takes, the more it can cost a client.
-The final factor was the total amount of applications, answering part 3 of the premise.
+Being inspired by player efficiency ratings of various professional sporting leagues, the question emerges whether that type of ranking could be applied to law firms using both the quantitative and qualitative factors.
+Starting from the premise of “Which law firms do a better job getting the (1) broadest and (2) most valid claims (3) allowed and at a (4) cheaper rate & at a (5) faster rate," three factors emerge as a measure.
+The first being the roadness of a given patent answering part 1 and 2 of the premise.
+The second is pendency, encompassing parts 4 and 5 of the premise, since typically the longer the patent prosecution takes, the more it can cost a client.
+The final factor was the total number of applications, answering part 3 of the premise.

 Some scholars have defined patent quality as the capacity of a granted patent to meet or exceed the statutory standards of patentability.
 These factors would include novelty, non-obviousness, and that the patent is both clearly and sufficiently described.

-Instead, we decided quality means a patent which is broader on average than other ones in the same art unit.
-Our assumption is based on all things being equal if a company can receive a broader patent in an art unit than others it must be doing things better.
-This did not imply broader means more valid or even more valuable since eyes on analysis is often still necessary, but only that the goal of most who are innovating is to get broader patents to protect more area.
-Other tools that Unified has developed answer the validity and value of a given patent.
+Unified has developed several metrics for patent quality, such as PIVX, SVIX, RNIX, CITX, and BRIX.
+Here, given the nature of the prosecution process, we decided that quality means a patent that is broader on average than other ones in the same art unit.
+Our assumption is based on all things being equal, if a company can receive a broader patent in an art unit than others, it must be doing things better.
+This did not imply broader means more valid or even more valuable, since eyes on analysis is often still necessary, but only that the goal of most who are innovating is to get broader patents to protect more area.

 - Claims with fewer terms relative to their CPC patent class tend to be broader.